Skip to content

 3. Click on New Audience and select Create a custom audience

-4. Enter a name for the new audience (e.g. Catalog driven purchasers)
+4. Enter a name for the new audience, for example: Catalog driven purchasers

 5. Remove the default container for conditions and Add sequence to include